fortrabbit/help/docs/install-statamatic-3.md

 ## Deploy with Git and rsync

-**Workflow 2 of 2 and recommended** — Here is a basic rundown:

-1. Deploy to fortrabbit using Git ( and Composer )
+**Workflow 2 of 2 and recommended** — You'll  deploy to fortrabbit using Git ( and Composer ) and (optionally) synchronize contents with rsync.
+Let's go:
-2. Synchronize contents with rsync

 ### Configure Statamatic for Git deployment

 Open your local Statamatic project folder with your text editor or IDE.
 Within there open the (hidden) `.gitignore` file on top level to tell Git to ignore some folders.
-Add those two lines:
+Add this to `.gitignore`:

 ```
 …
-# Stuff you are creating
+# Exclude stuff you are creating from Git
 /content
-…
 ```

 PLEASE NOTE: The setting above will also keep the `/content` folder out of Git.
 This is our opinionated way of doing it.
-It will help keeping your repo tidy and by separating code from content.
-But you will need to run dedicated rsync commands to deploy and update the "contents" (see below).
+It separates code from content.
+You will need to run dedicated rsync commands to deploy and update the "contents" (see below).
 You can also decide to not touch the `.gitignore` so that you can deploy everything with Git all together.
-Keep in mind that you can not pull in new contents from the fortrabbit App this way.
+Keep in mind that you can not pull in new contents from the fortrabbit App this way (see on work-flows above).

 At that point you should be able to run the project in your local development environment already.
 We highly recommend to develop the site locally, use fortrabbit for staging and production.